 Salads are another tasty pick with keto lunch recipes, and they don’t have to be fancy or involved like this Cobb Salad.
 Just a handful of greens and a delish Ranch Dressing will have you all set and ready to go!

-Traditionally a keto Cuban sandwich is served hot, but you can serve them cold and it’ll taste great!
+Traditionally a keto Cubano sandwich is served hot, but you can serve them cold and it’ll taste great!

-Rumor has it, the Cuban Sandwich, or Cubano, was created in Southern Florida as a way for immigrant workers to enjoy a delish lunch.
+Rumor has it, the Cubano Sandwich was created in Southern Florida as a way for immigrant workers to enjoy a delish lunch.